HisaBoomboom/usa_stock_analyzer/README.md

 ## Refresh local data
 If you already have stock prices data downloaded by `data_crawler.py` and you want to refresh data as current time.
 You can use `data_fetcher.py` to retrieve lack data.
+Note that RESOURCE_BASE_DIR must be specified in advance.
 ```shell
 python data_fetcher.py
 ```